olcaysah/Motor-Carrier-Management-Information-System/README.md

 I will also include some simple analysis.

-Data is open to public which can be downloaded from the following link: https://ai.fmcsa.dot.gov/SMS/Tools/Downloads.aspx This data is get updated every month.
+Data is open to public and can be downloaded from this [link](https://ai.fmcsa.dot.gov/SMS/Tools/Downloads.aspx){:target="_blank"}.
+This data updates every month.
 I downloaded October 2019 dataset.
-If I have time, I can write a PHP script to downloads and updates created database.
+If I have time, I will write a PHP script for automatically downloads and updates previously created database.

 ## Virtal Private Server Setup
-I rented a low cost virtual private server from OVH ($4 per month (a cup of coffee!))
-1 vCore 2GB memory and 20GB SSD space.
+I rented a low cost virtual private server from OVH ($4 per month (a cup of coffee!)) in the following configuration 1 vCore 2GB memory and 20GB SSD space.

 ## Database Setup
-I created a local PostgreSQL database for the data.
-I could also use real-time read from file but it could take some time to read this data from file.
+I created a local PostgreSQL database in the server for this data set.
+I could also use real-time reading from file using data.table library, but it could take some time to read this data from file in this server.
 This server is a low-cost server for lightweight works.

-I will include the script for creating the table.
+So I created a table in the database.
+You can see the SQL file in the repository.

 ## Shiny Server Setup
 Shiny server installation is straightforward.
-Just follow steps from official Rstudio tutorial: https://rstudio.com/products/shiny/download-server/ubuntu/
+Just follow steps from official RStudio Shiny tutorial: [link](https://rstudio.com/products/shiny/download-server/ubuntu/){:target="_blank"}

 ## Database Credentials protection
-Since I am going to upload this script to the Github public, I am going to hide my credentials.

-I created a .Renviron file and included all the credentials in this file as the following:
+Since I am going to upload this script to the Github public repository, I am going to hide my credentials.
+In order to do so, I created a .Renviron file and included necessary credentials in this file as the following:
 ```
 dbname = "name"
 dbuser = "user"